weacodi/weacodi-grafana-plugin/USER_GUIDE.md

-# Weacodi Grafana User Guide
+# Weacodi Grafana Plugin User Guide

-This document explains how to work with the Weacodi dashboard and the accompanying Grafana data source.
+This document explains how to work with the Weacodi® dashboard and the accompanying Grafana data source.

 ## Getting started